petey/callbackWrapper/README.md

          * Logging utility with a warn method
          * default: console
       * `max_time_warning`: Number
       	* Time in ms to determine if a call is too slow.
 Will not log if call is faster.
-Will always log if 0. (default: 0)
+Will always log if 0.
+      	* default: 0
       * `tag`: Array | String
       	* Value to show in [] before log message.
       	* default ''
       * `methodName`: String
       	* Name of the method to display in the log
       	* default: ''
       * `useRelativeTime`: Boolean
          * Display the time in (X minutes Y seconds) or (X.YYY) seconds.
-Default true.
+         * Default: true
    * `callback`: Function
       * Function to wrap